AdrianaMoralesQ/blogit/README.md

 ## Description

 This project has a landing page and a write/edit article page, which enables logged-in users to post and make changes to their articles.
-(Edit function is WIP).

 The app features authentication so signed-in users can add blog posts, while visitors can only read them.